nathanielfischer/tic-tac-toe_frontend-mentor-challenge/README.md

 I got a better understanding of using jQuery and how to manipulate the DOM.

+I learned a lot about designing a custom toggle switch and making it responsive.

+Furthermore I learned a little more about SVGs and how they can be positioned.

 ## Author

 - Github - [Nathaniel Fischer](https://github.com/nathanielfischer)